 Raised in the country near Launceston, Sculthorpe was a fourth generation Tasmanian, with musically accomplished grandparents on both sides of the family.
 His parents recognised and encouraged his talent.
-Interviews about his life and influences may be found on the Australian Biography website.

 In the late 1940s and early 1950s, while Sculthorpe was still a student at the University of Melbourne, Australian composers were striving to capture a sense of Indigenous Australian music in their own compositions to create new music.
 Margaret Sutherland in Haunted Hills: Symphonic Poem (1950) and Mirrie Hill in The Arnhem Land Symphony (1954) gave voice to their visions.
 John Antill’s ballet suite, Corroboree, was given its world premiere by Eugene Goosens in 1948.
 James Penberthy followed with his score for the ballet Euroka, the story of the Sun Spirit.
 All were important influences on the young composer.

 After graduating with his BMus in 1950, Sculthorpe actively entered the Australian contemporary music scene and made his mark with the 1954 Sonatina for Solo Piano, establishing the foundations of his mature compositional style.
 In 1956 came the first of his Irkanda series of musical evocations of the vast Australian outback.